tinymce/tinymce-docs/developer-guide/install.md

 css: foo.css
 ---

-If you've already installed TinyMCE you can skip the installation steps and move on to configuring the editor.
-The [Configuration Quick Start](../developer-guide/configuration-quick-start.md/) is a great place to learn the basics and when you're ready to learn more about advanced configuration of the editor move on to the [Configuration Reference](../developer-guide/configuration-reference/) and [Plugin & Toolbar/Menu Control](../developer-guide/customize/plugins/) options.
+If you've already installed TinyMCE you can skip these installation steps and move on to configuring the editor.

+Otherwise, the [Configuration Quick Start](../configuration-quick-start/) is a great place to learn about basic editor configuration.
+When you're ready to deep dive into advanced configuration options you'll find the [Configuration Reference](../configuration-reference/) and [Plugin & Toolbar/Menu Control](../plugin-toolbar-menu-controls/) resources extremely helpful.